timbeaudet/knowledge_base/processes/setup_rhino.md

     sudo mount /dev/md0 /mnt/raid1
     ```

+## Figure out fstab

+Make sure fstab knows the UUID of the md0 raid thingy, this was accidentally skipped and not in the initial instructions and heavily depended on shakesoda helping.
+Using command `df` should show `/dev/md0` mounted on `/mnt/raid1` or something similar.
+Without doing this we will wind up copying all the data onto `/` the system drive.
+May also be worthwhile to reboot and verify.
+It is possible it works until the reboot unmounts something.

 ### Optional: Test the Raid Setup
 This seems to require removing the drive, which, I didn't do it on rhino.
 YOLO.